Bail is where a defendant is released from custody pending the outcome of their court proceedings.

 Our lawyers regularly appear in bail applications throughout NSW – from the Local Courts including Parramatta Bails Court on the weekend, through to the Supreme Court of NSW and – where Supreme Court bail is refused – the three judge bench of the NSW Court of Criminal Appeal.

-Click on the links below for more information about bail and bail applications in NSW:
+Click on the links below for more information about bail in NSW:

 The law says that only a “bail authority” is allowed to grant you bail.